← All posts

 The Tradeoffs

 Building the content platform from scratch was expensive in engineering time.
-While others were shipping WordPress optimization tools and onboarding clients, we were building the directory infrastructure — state-by-state, practice-area-by-practice-area — and wiring intake, pipeline, and structured data together from the ground up.
-It took significantly longer to get to market with a working product.
+While others were shipping WordPress optimization tools and onboarding clients, we were building directory infrastructure and wiring intake, pipeline, and structured data together from the ground up.
+It took longer to get to market.

 The tradeoff is speed versus durability.
-WordPress optimization gets a product to customers in weeks.
-A purpose-built content platform takes months to build but compounds for years.
-A firm listed on a mature directory platform with established domain authority, indexed across all 50 states, with intake infrastructure built in, is in a structurally different position from a firm whose marketing depends on a plugin ecosystem that can break, be abandoned by its developers, or disappear when they change vendors.
+WordPress optimization can get a product to customers in weeks.
+A purpose-built content platform takes longer to build but can compound for years.
+A firm listed on a structured directory platform with intake infrastructure included is in a different position from a firm whose marketing depends on a plugin ecosystem that can break, be abandoned by its developers, or disappear when the vendor relationship changes.

-There is also a real limit to what the directory-first approach can do for firms with existing, well-maintained websites who want to optimize their own properties rather than lean on a shared platform.
+There is also a real limit to what the directory-first approach can do for firms with existing, well-maintained websites that want to optimize their own properties rather than lean on a shared platform.
 The directory model is not the right answer for every firm in every situation.
 A large firm with dedicated technical staff and an established domain can build real independent authority.
-The directory model provides the most leverage to small and solo firms that don't have that capacity — and that's where most of the legal profession actually lives.
+The directory model provides the most leverage to firms that do not have that capacity.

 The path we chose is harder in year one and structurally better in year five.
-Whether that tradeoff was correct depends on the time horizon you're optimizing for.
+Whether that tradeoff was correct depends on the time horizon you are optimizing for.

 What Gets Built on Top

-This is why the architectural choice matters beyond search rankings: a purpose-built platform enables a kind of native integration that cannot be replicated by connecting independent products via API.
-The data model was designed to support the full flow from directory impression to retained client to case outcome from the beginning.
-Adding features to that foundation is materially different from bolting a CRM onto an SEO tool via webhooks.
+That architectural choice reaches beyond search rankings.
+A purpose-built platform enables native integration that is difficult to replicate by connecting independent products with webhooks.
+The data model is designed around the full flow from directory discovery to intake to firm follow-up.
+Building on that foundation is materially different from bolting a CRM onto an SEO tool later.